 The first few weeks of recovery from addictions, especially from alcohol, can be underscored by the feeling of having a “fuzzy brain.”
 This is not only a common occurrence but also an expected symptom of Post Acute Withdrawal Syndrome (PAWS).
 Essential oils like rosemary can help in providing added mental clarity, which will provide an additional layer of relief when paired with a recovery program.

 Among the principle tenets of holistic wellness and mindfulness is making time to be present.
-This doesn’t naturally occur to most people, as they find themselves wrapped thinking about the past or the future.
+This doesn’t naturally occur to most people, as they find themselves wrapped up in thinking about the past or the future.
 Some of the best healing, however, comes from being in the moment, which can be done through meditation while diffusing essential oils.
 Some essential oils can help individuals fall into the meditative state more easily or allow for improved sleep quality, which assists in overall relaxation.

 Easing Physical Ailments

 PAWS often brings physical symptoms such as muscle tension, joint pain, restless legs, headaches.
-Using essential oils whether in massage or inhalation through a vaporizer or diffuser can allow for a reduction in some of this physical discomfort.
+Using essential oils whether in massage or aromatic use through a vaporizer or diffuser can allow for a reduction in some of this physical discomfort.
 Though it is advisable to consult with a medical professional if this pain is severe and persistent.

 Of course, essential oils are not the end-all answer for individuals on the path to sobriety.
-Nevertheless, a large body of research suggests that addition of aromatherapy and other holistic treatment to an existing recovery program may ease the symptoms of withdrawal and potentially improve results.
+Nevertheless, a large body of research suggests that the addition of aromatherapy and other holistic treatment to an existing recovery program may ease the symptoms of withdrawal and potentially improve results.

 During the first stage of opiate withdrawal, the experience might seem overwhelming.
 The individual may experience extreme anxiety, confusion, and stress as the brain responds to the lack of the drug.